 Enable WebCatcher to send uncategorized and security URLs to Websense, Inc., for analysis.
-You can also elect to send category and protocol usage data to help your Web Security solution continue to improve.
+You can also elect to send category and protocol usage data to help improve security effectiveness.

-Web Security solutions include two options that you can use to send feedback to Websense, Inc.:
+Your software includes two options that you can use to send feedback to Websense, Inc.: